nmjmdr/jobber/README.md

 Jobber is a job queue service implemented using GO and Redis.

+## Version 2.0 of Walrus
+_ Jobber is the version 2 of Walrus project (https://github.com/nmjmdr/walrus) _
+Jobber simplifies the design and improves the project structure.
+Jobber does not have built in scheduler like Walrus.
+A scheduler is used to schedule jobs for execution.
+Jobber implements dispatcher, worker and recoverer.

+Jobber can be easily extended to perform the functionality of Walrus by adding the scheduler component to it.

 #### Job Type
 Jobber has the concept of a _Job Type_.
 Each _job type_ gets its own worker queue.
 One can have a number of worker instances running to execute job depending upon the load on the worker queue.
 A future enhancment would be be auto-scale the number of workers depending upon the jobs that are queued in the worker queue.